World's tallest man and smallest woman reunite

 There may be more than six feet between them, but the world’s tallest man and shortest woman found common ground when they were reunited this week.

-Sultan Kosen, who measures 8ft 3 (251cm), towered over his fellow Guinness World Record holder Jyoti Amge, who measures just over 2ft (62.8cm) tall, when they met in California on Monday.
+Sultan Kosen, who measures 8ft 3in (251cm), towered over his fellow Guinness World Record holder Jyoti Amge, who measures just over 2ft (62.8cm) tall, when they met in California on Monday.

 Sitting cross-legged together on the floor, their vastly different statures could not have been more apparent.

-Mr Kosen, from Turkey, officially became the world’s tallest living man in 2009 when he was discovered to be more than 10cms taller than Bao Xishun, who held the record at the time.
+Mr Kosen, from Turkey, officially became the world’s tallest living man in 2009 when he was discovered to be more than 10cm taller than Bao Xishun, who held the record at the time.

 Mr Kosen, 41, grew normally until he was ten, but a tumour caused him to develop a medical condition called pituitary gigantism.

-The record holder, who boasts 241,000 followers on Instagram, needs specially made clothes and sleeps in a three-metre long bed.
+The record holder, who has 241,000 followers on Instagram, needs specially made clothes and sleeps in a three-metre long bed.

 Indian actress Ms Amge, 30, is shorter than the average two-year-old and weighed 11lbs (5kg) when she was 18.